Pricing under the RCP

-In a Self-consumption group (RCP/ZEV) arrangement, the property owner (or the condominium association) becomes the electricity supplier for the building's residents, assuming responsibilities typically assigned to the distribution network operator (DSO).
-This includes investment, energy supply, maintenance of installations, and metering and billing services.
+In the context of a RCP, the owner (or the condominium association) becomes the electricity supplier for the residents of the building, assuming the responsibilities typically assigned to the distribution network operator (DNO).
+This includes investment, energy supply, maintenance of installations, as well as metering and billing services for consumption.

-Article 16 of the Energy Ordinance specifies how to calculate the prices charged to consumers.
-The aim is to make the owner's investments profitable while protecting tenants from potential abuses.
-In a condominium association, co-owners are free to set their own rates.
+Article 16 of the Energy Ordinance (OEne) specifies how to calculate the prices charged to consumers.
+The goal is to ensure the profitability of the investments made by the owner while protecting tenants from potential abuses.
+Within a condominium association, co-owners are free to apply the tariffs they wish.

 Here are the 4 cost elements to consider in pricing:

-The costs of electricity drawn from the grid include all the elements charged by the Distribution Network Operator (DSO) to the Collective Self-Consumption (SCG) arrangement: energy, network usage, taxes, and the subscription fee for the introductory meter.
+The costs of electricity drawn from the grid include all elements billed by the DNO to the RCP: energy, network usage, taxes, and meter subscription fees.

-These costs are passed on to the consumers at the same rate, with no markup for the owner.
+These costs are billed to consumers identically, without markup for the owner.

-However, in the case of a microgrid where several buildings are connected to the same network connection point, the owner sets a tariff to cover their investments as well as the maintenance costs associated with connecting the buildings (wiring, transformers, etc.).
-In this case, the price charged to consumers is determined according to the effective cost method for solar electricity, as explained below.
+However, within a microgrid where several buildings are connected to the same connection point to the grid, the owner establishes a tariff to cover their investments as well as the maintenance costs related to the connection of the buildings (wiring, transformers, etc.).
+In this case, the price charged to consumers is determined using the actual cost method for solar electricity, as explained below.

 2. Solar electricity

-The costs of internally produced electricity are covered by the sale of photovoltaic electricity to consumers and by the resale of the surplus injected into the Distribution Network Operator (DSO).
-The regulation offers two methods to set the tariff for the solar electricity sold to the members of the Collective Self-Consumption (SCG) arrangement:
+The costs of electricity produced internally are covered by the sale of photovoltaic electricity to consumers and by the resale of surplus injected into the DNO.
+The regulation offers two methods to set the tariff for solar electricity sold to consumers who are RCP members:

-1. The flat rate: The tariff is a maximum of 80% of the standard electricity rate (without considering peak/off-peak hours) of the Distribution Network Operator (DSO) that the consumer would pay if they were not a member of the Collective Self-Consumption (SCG) arrangement.
+1. The flat rate: The tariff is a maximum of 80% of the standard electricity tariff (without peak/off-peak hours) from the DNO, which the consumer would pay if they were not an RCP member.
 In this case, the tariff does not need to be justified to tenants.

-2. Actual costs: The tariff is calculated from the actual costs of electricity production after deduction of income from the sale of the surplus.
-If the calculated rate is lower than the standard product rate, the difference is shared between the owner and the tenant.
-If the calculated price is higher than the standard rate, the rate must be equal to the standard rate, because the owner does not have the right to charge more.
+2. The actual costs: The tariff is calculated from the actual costs of electricity production after deducting revenues from the sale of surplus.
+If the calculated tariff is lower than the standard product tariff, the difference is shared between the owner and the tenant.
+If the calculated price is higher than the standard tariff, the tariff must equal the standard tariff, as the owner does not have the right to charge more.

-• Depreciation of relevant investments (photovoltaic panels, inverters, wiring to the electrical panel, installation costs, including assembly and scaffolding)
+• The depreciation of relevant investments (photovoltaic panels, inverters, wiring up to the electrical panel, installation costs including assembly and scaffolding)

-• Interest on depreciation, calculated according to the WACC (weighted average cost of capital) of production ( set at 3.98% for 2025 )
+• Interest on the depreciation, calculated based on the WACC (weighted average cost of capital) of production (set at 3.98% for 2025)

-• Operation and maintenance costs (maintenance, repair and replacement of the installation, control and monitoring of the installation, periodic maintenance, ITTO checks, cleaning of the installation, administrative costs, etc.)
+• Operating and maintenance costs (maintenance, repair, and replacement of the installation, monitoring and surveillance of the installation, periodic maintenance, OIBT checks, cleaning of the installation, administrative costs, etc.)

-Climkit recommends the flat rate method for obvious reasons of simplification.
-Once this method is selected by the owner, Climkit updates the solar tariff annually based on changes in the local Distribution Network Operator (DSO) rates.
+Climkit recommends the flat rate method for clear reasons of simplification.
+Once this method is selected by the owner, Climkit updates the solar tariff annually based on changes in the local DNO tariffs.

-Administrative costs include all expenses related to managing the SCG, such as reading and transmitting meter data, preparing statements, billing consumers, processing payments, and paying the network withdrawal bill.
+Administrative fees include all costs related to the management of the RCP, such as meter reading and data transmission, bill issuance, billing consumers, and processing payments, as well as paying the bill for network withdrawal.

-With a service provider like Climkit, administrative costs for metering and billing are billed directly to consumers.
-Climkit offers meter reading and generation of statements (3.50 CHF/month) and, optionally, invoicing and collections (6.50 CHF/month).
+With a service provider like Climkit, the administrative costs for metering and billing are billed directly to consumers.
+Climkit offers meter reading and billing generation (3.50 CHF/month) and, optionally, billing and payments (6.50 CHF/month).
 See the details of Climkit services for more information.

 4. Meter subscription

-When the owner finances the meters, these investments must be treated like those of production facilities.
+When the owner finances the meters, these investments must be treated similarly to those for production installations.
 The lifespan of electronic meters is 10 to 15 years.
-The annual costs of the meters are calculated via a constant annuity over the amortization period, to which is added the interest defined by the production WACC.
+The annual costs of the meters are calculated using a constant annuity over the depreciation period, plus interest defined by the WACC of production.

-If the installation of a meter costs between 200 and 250 CHF for a lifespan of 10 years and 4% interest is added, the owner can receive a "meter subscription" of 2.00 to 2.50 CHF per month and by meter to consumers.
-Consequently, the purchase of meters by the owner does not increase costs, but rather his investment, without altering his performance.
+If the installation of a meter costs between 200 and 250 CHF for a lifespan of 10 years, adding 4% interest, the owner can charge a "meter subscription" of 2.00 to 2.50 CHF per month per meter from consumers.
+Therefore, the purchase of meters by the owner does not increase costs but rather increases their investment without affecting their return.

 References:

-• Own consumption of electricity, David Sifonios, editions Proprietaires Services SA, 2023.
+• Self-consumption of electricity, David Sifonios, Propriétaires Services SA, 2023.

 How Did We Do?